Skip to main content

 To register a new Reverse-API endpoint you'll need to fill and submit the New Reverse-API form.
 You can use the following list as a guide for each of the fields in this form.

 1. Endpoint : Your Reverse-API endpoint.
 This endpoint needs to be accessible over the internet.
 This endpoint should accept post requests and return a "200" success code on successful receiving of the events.
+You can incorporate {event} into your URL, and the R-API will automatically substitute it with the name of each individual event sent to your designated endpoint.

 2. Chain : The blockchain you are interested in.
 This is a part of the query that will run against the Kenshi blockchain data clusters.
 This field cannot be modified later.